erroronline1/caro/readme.md

     * Adding a form component to address scheduling helps with future events that will show up and alert user groups where reasonable.
 * ISO 13485 8.2.2 Complaint handling
     * Records require a statement if it happens in context with a complaint.
 Affected records are marked within the overview and the timestamp of submission of respective items is complemented with a statement.
 An overview can be displayed within the audit module.
+    * Closing records containing a complaint requires action from all defined roles.
     * see [Tools](#tools)
 * ISO 13485 8.2.4 Internal audit
     * The audit module aquires data from the application and is partially able to export